Denoising Neural Reranker for Recommender Systems: Complementary Experimental Analysis

 \textbf{Experiment Results} For our online experiments, the total traffic is randomly divided, with 12.5\% allocated to the {\name} method and 12.5\% to the baseline method.
 Each experiment is conducted for at least 7 days to ensure the reliability of the results.
-The {\name} method demonstrates a significant improvement in realshow(realshow refers to the cumulative number of videos watched by users.), increasing it by 1.089\% .
+The {\name} method demonstrates a significant improvement in realshow(, \ie the cumulative number of videos watched by users), increasing it by 1.089\%.
 These results indicate that the {\name} method can estimate PCTR more accurately, which is strongly correlated with realshow.
 Additionally, the industrial recommendation environment involves various other metrics in addition to the realshow metric, including but not limited to app usage time, watch time, share-rate, like-rate, and comment-rate.
 We provide the corresponding results in Table \ref{tab: online_metric_trade_off}.
-We can see that, in our scenario, watch-time and share-rate are slightly negatively impacted, while like-rate and comment-rate are slightly positively impacted, indicating a potential trade-off between metrics.
-In general, the impact on all other metrics is not statistically significant, indicating the effectiveness of our method.
+We can see that, in our scenario, watch-time and share-rate are slightly negatively impacted, while like-rate and comment-rate are slightly positively impacted, indicating a potential trade-off between metrics. {{Notably, while the watch time exhibited a slight decrease, we additionally observed that the long-term DAU slightly increased by 0.01\% [-0.012\%,+0.012\%], which is nearly reaching a statistically significant improvement.
+This potentially suggests that the slight reduction in viewing duration is likely attributable to users exploring a broader range of clicked videos, while more significant long-term indicators remain positive.
+Beyond these, the impact on all other metrics is not statistically significant, which validates the effectiveness of our method.
+It is worth noting that achieving performance gains across all online metrics is inherently a multi-objective challenge—an area that remains a key focus for future work.
+Additionally, we believe applying {\name} to other xTR signals (e.g., watch time and share-rate) holds significant potential for further improvements.}}